A detailed description of Silent Retreats

 us, coming and going as you feel to ~ so you don't have to stay for a

-certain length of time.
-We will lead the Preparation for Meditation
+and traditions is welcome.
+We will lead the Preparation for

 Exercises - a short series of limbering exercises - before the evening